|Corda Network trust root||Document history|

 Multi-factor authentication is required for all private key activation.

-Subordinate or Issuing CA private keys require (N of M) multi person control as described in section 6.2.2.
+Subordinate or Doorman CA private keys require (N of M) multi person control as described in section 6.2.2.

 6.2.9 Method of Deactivating Private Key